Florida or LSU? Ole Miss coach Lane Kiffin's coaching decision will be revealed after the Egg Bowl

 OXFORD, Miss.
 (AP) — Ole Miss coach Lane Kiffin will announce his next move — likely Florida or LSU — after the Egg Bowl against Mississippi State.

 Athletic director Keith Carter released a statement Friday saying a decision on Kiffin’s future is expected Nov.
-29, the day after the fifth-ranked Rebels play at rival Mississippi State.
+29, the day after the fifth-ranked Rebels play their in-state rival.

-It could be an agonizing wait for the Tigers, the Gators and the Rebels, as most outsiders believe Kiffin staying in Oxford for a seventh season is a long shot.
+It could be an agonizing wait for the Tigers, the Gators and the Rebels, although most outsiders believe Kiffin staying in Oxford for a seventh season is a long shot.

 Carter said Kiffin remains focused, and the announcement timeline ensures the Rebels' players and coaches “can concentrate fully on next Friday’s game.”